Time-resolved measurements of surface spin-wave pulses at millikelvin temperatures

-In this work, we investigate the propagation of magnetostatic surface magnons in a YIG waveguide made from a high-purity monocrystalline film grown by liquid phase epitaxy on a gallium gadolinium garnet (GGG) substrate.
-Our measurements are performed in a dilution refrigerator at temperatures of ${\sim}10\,\text{mK}$, where thermal excitations of GHz-frequency magnons and photons are negligible.
-We previously investigated a similar system in~\cite{Karenowska2015}, focusing on achieving signal limits equivalent to the propagation of single magnons.
+In this work, we investigate the propagation of magnetostatic surface magnons in a YIG waveguide made from a high-purity monocrystalline film grown by liquid-phase epitaxy on a gallium gadolinium garnet (GGG) substrate.
+Our measurements are performed in a dilution refrigerator at approximately 20 mK.
+At this temperature, thermal excitations of gigahertz-frequency magnons and photons are negligible.
+We previously investigated a similar system \cite{Karenowska2015}, focusing on achieving signal limits equivalent to the propagation of a single magnon.
 In this paper, we study the propagation of the excitations in significantly greater detail, comparing our experimental measurements with the predictions of theory.
-A thorough understanding of low temperature magnon propagation is an essential step towards the integration of systems of propagating magnons with circuit QED systems.
-Work in this area sets its sights not only on the development of new quantum devices, but also the use of the sophisticated technology and methods developed for superconducting quantum computing to investigate the quantum mechanics of single magnons.
+Understanding low-temperature magnon propagation is an essential step toward the integration of systems of propagating magnons with circuit QED systems.
+Work in this area sets its sights not only on the development of new quantum devices but also on the use of the sophisticated technology and methods developed for superconducting quantum computing to investigate the physics of single magnons.

-In order to excite propagating magnons in a waveguide, a magnetic bias field must be applied.
-The dynamics of the particular modes which can be observed depend on the orientation of the bias field relative to the waveguide axis: in this study, we focus on magnetostatic surface spin waves (MSSW, also called Damon-Eshbach modes) which propagate when the field is in plane, across the width of the waveguide.
+To excite propagating magnons in a waveguide, a magnetic bias field must be applied.
+The dynamics of the particular modes that can be observed depend on the orientation of the bias field relative to the waveguide axis: in this study, we focus on magnetostatic surface spin waves (MSSWs; also called ``Damon-Eshbach modes'') that propagate perpendicular to an in-plane magnetic field.